HGUISEL/FPCollector/README.md

 __Using This Tool, You Could Get False Positive Suspects More Easily__

 ## Package Specification
-### 1. Init
+### 1. clone
+	-Input : Target project git address
+	-Output : The path which indicate the location of target project -Functions
+		1) Git cloning

+### 2. checkout
-	-Input : rule, target project
+	-Input : target project
-	-Output : result of pmd on target project(current version) as a csv file
+	-Output : The path which indicate the location of target project
 	-Functions
-		- Git cloning
-		- Run pmd on target project(current version)

-### 2. Checkout
-	-Input : rule, target project
-	-Output : result of pmd on target project(past version) as a csv file
-	-Functions
 		1) Git checkout
-		2) Run pmd on target project(past version)

-### 3. Collector
+### 3. collector

-	-Input : Two csv files(results of the project)
+### 4. utils
+	## 1) Reader
-	-Output : A csv file which contains information about FP suspects
+		-Input : A file path which user want to read
+		-Output : The file's contents
 		-Functions
-		1) Compare two result files
-		2) Collect same alarms
-		3) Save it as a csv file
+			1) Read a file and return as its usage
+	## 2) ToolExecutor
+		-Input : 1) A file path which indicate target project exists
+			 2) A rule context
+			 3) An information that indicate run tool on Current version or Past version -Output : A report file(csv) location
+		-Functions
+			1) Run a static ananlysis tool
+			2) Get the report of analysis

+# In Concepting

+### 5. patternfinder
-### 4. ContextExtractor
+### 6. ContextExtractor
-### 5. AbstractContext
+### 7. AbstractContext
-### 6. GetCommonContext
+### 8. GetCommonContext